 - Walking becomes difficult

-- Loss of power to the muscles in the limbs and foot
+- Loss of power to the muscles in the hip, leg and/or foot

-To learn more about how Myotherapy and Remedial Massage Therapy can improve your sciatic condition, speak to a Myotherapist at Mobilise Remedial Massage (07) 3870 5990 at our Toowong practice, or emailing us through our Contact Page.
+To learn more about how myotherapy and massage therapy can improve your sciatic condition, speak to a Brisbane massage therapist at Mobilise Remedial Massage by (07) 3870 5990 for our Toowong practice, or emailing us through our Contact Page.
 Or book online today!